 The Preferred Option Paper proposes the identification of Strategic Employment Locations (SELs) throughout our Borough and also the development of new planning policy.
 This includes the retention of existing employment sites of over 10 hectares in our largest settlements (Metropolitan Newtownabbey, Antrim and Ballyclare) and the identification of future SELs situated in or near to our largest settlements (Metropolitan Newtownabbey, Antrim, Ballyclare, Crumlin and Randalstown) and in a favourable position in relation to key transport infrastructure, this is in line with Regional Guidance.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is likely to support Section 75 groups in general.
-The development of new planning policy in relation to employment is development of new planning policy will be carried out at a later stage of the plan and further consideration to the impact on Section 75 groups will be undertaken at this stage.
-However, given the intended spread of employment land across the Borough and the development of new planning policy to support section 75 groups in general.
 Given there is already a large range of possible SELs in Metropolitan Newtownabbey, several of which remain to be developed, it is proposed therefore that the consideration of new SELs should be focussed on the settlements of Antrim, Ballyclare, Crumlin and Randalstown.
-Age As set out above in religious belief Given there is already a large range of possible SELs in Metropolitan Metropolitan Racial Group There is no evidence at present to confirm what the differential impact may be on the Travelling Community.
-However, it is anticipated that the impact on racial groups in general should be neutral or positive.
-Age As set out above in religious belief Gender As set out above in religious belief
+It is also recommended that an SEL is considered at Belfast International and also a Rural SEL at Nutts Corner.
+Gender As set out above in religious belief